 Provides the knowledge base to understand the visual arts, especially as related to Western culture.
-Surveys the visual arts from the Renaissance to 1900.
-(Contact hours - 45)
+This course surveys the visual arts from the Renaissance to 1900.
+This is a statewide Guaranteed Transfer course in the GT-AH1 category.

 ART 121 - Drawing I 3 Credits